 The list of challenges to would-be alternatives goes on.
 Improving security despite any decline in usability may mean losing potential new users (and sometimes existing users) to competitors.
-Some alternatives require server or client software modifications by various independent parties and are often a showstopper; some others expect large numbers of users to change their existing habits or be trained to use new mechanisms.
-However, some are only partial solutions or address only a subset of security threats; some are even less user friendly, though in new and different ways.
-Moreover, as mentioned earlier, some are more costly and bring other deployment challenges (such as interoperability, compatibility with existing infrastructure, and painful migration).
+Some alternatives require server or client software modifications by various independent parties which is often a show-stopper; some others expect large numbers of users to change their existing habits or become trained to use new mechanisms; some are only partial solutions, i.e., address only a subset of security threats; some are even less user-friendly, though in new and different ways; and, as mentioned earlier, some are more costly and bring other deployment challenges (such as interoperability, compatibility with existing infrastructure, painful migration).